johncrawley/vad/README.md

-# Firevad - Voice Activity Detector for Firefox Browser Extensions
+# Firevad - Voice Activity Detector for Firefox Browser Add-Ons

 Forked from the ricky0123/vad project, this package prompts the user for microphone permissions and run callbacks on segments of audio with user speech.
-This package has been adapted to specifically run on Firefox Browser Extensions.
+This package has been adapted to specifically run on Firefox Browser Add-Ons.
 If you want to detect voice via Chrome Extensions or elsewhere, it is recommended to use the original project.

 Firevad has a modified 'web' package, and is different from the original vad in the following ways:
  - the MicVAD object does not pass in a third parameter when creating the AudioWorkletNode
  - the Processor class found in the worklet.js (and therefore in the worklet bundle) uses a hard-coded value for 'targetFrameSize', instead of using the 'framesamples' parameter
  - the MicVAD class uses a custom model fetcher to ensure that the returned model is of type ArrayBuffer
  - the MicVAD class has been altered to ensure that frame objects are of type Float32Array
+ - the onnxruntime-web dependency has been updated

 ## Configuration: